blainecurren/Portfolio/README.md

 ## Demo

-[View the live demo](https://beamish-pastelito-94935e.netlify.app/) to see the portfolio in action.
+[Click here](https://beamish-pastelito-94935e.netlify.app/) to see my portfolio in action.

 ## Features